ReismanLab/regio_dataset_design/distribution_shift_analysis/README.md

 # Distribution Shift Analyses

-This folder gather some attempts to characterize a distribution shift between the complex molecules distribution and the small molecule distribution.
+This folder gathers some attempts to characterize a distribution shift between the distribution of complex molecules and the distribution of small molecules.

 ## 1. Tanimoto similarities between the small molecules dataset and the complex molecules dataset

-The results reported in the SI can be obtained running the notebook: *tanimoto_distances.ipynb*.
+The results reported in the SI can be obtained by running the notebook: *tanimoto_distances.ipynb*.

 ## 2. BRICS and pBRICS analysis

-The decomposition of the smiles in the dioxirane dataset are in the folder *decomposition_data*.
-The BRICS decomposition was obtained using RDKit Chem.BRICS.BRICSDecompose function and the pBRICS decomposition was obtained thanks to the code provided by the authors of the [original publication](https://pubs.acs.org/doi/10.1021/acs.jcim.3c00689).
+The decomposition of the smiles in the dioxirane dataset is in the folder *decomposition_data*.
+The BRICS decomposition was obtained using RDKit Chem.BRICS.BRICSDecompose function and the pBRICS decomposition were obtained thanks to the code provided by the authors of the [original publication](https://pubs.acs.org/doi/10.1021/acs.jcim.3c00689).

 The results reported in the SI can be obtained running the notebook: *pbrics_comparison.ipynb*.